Accrual Balance definition

 Accrual Balance means the amount required to be accrued by the Bank under generally accepted accounting principles to account for benefits that may become payable to the Executive under this Agreement.

-Accrual Balance means the liability that should be accrued by the Company, under Generally Accepted Accounting Principles (“GAAP”), for the Company’s obligation to the Executive under this Agreement, by applying Accounting Principles Board Opinion Number 12 (“APB 12”) as amended by Statement of Financial Accounting Standards Number 106 (“FAS 106”) and the Discount Rate.
+Accrual Balance means the liability accrued by the Bank and reported in its financial statements, in accordance with Generally Accepted Accounting Principles (“GAAP”), for the Bank’s obligation to the Executive under this Agreement, by applying Accounting Principles Board Opinion Number 12 (“APB 12”) as amended by Statement of Financial Accounting Standards Number 106 (“FAS 106”) and the Discount Rate.
 Any one of a variety of amortization methods may be used to determine the Accrual Balance.
-However, once chosen by the Company at its sole discretion the method must be consistently applied.
-The Accrual Balance shall be reported by the Company to the Executive on Schedule A.
+However, once chosen, the method must be consistently applied.
+The Accrual Balance shall be reported by the Bank to the Executive on Schedule A.

 Accrual Balance means the liability amount due under this Agreement and set forth on the financial statements of the Bank, determined in accordance with generally accepted accounting principles and utilizing the Discount Rate.